Lanhild/odoo-api-docs/docs/starting.md

 # Story

-The reason why this documentation exists is because Odoo doesn't provide any official specification or information for their HTTP API.
+The reason why this documentation exists is because Odoo doesn't provide any official specification or information for their HTTP API itself.

 ## Context and Usage